 It’s Truly a Wonderful Life

-The Sycamores are the ultimate eccentric family, in fact eccentric probably the right word, they are complete nuts.
+You Can’t Take It With You follows the Sycamore/Vandrerhof household; the ultimate eccentric family.
+In fact eccentric probably isn’t the right word, they’re complete nuts.
 They live a counter cultural lifestyle of not working or playing taxes (and somehow getting away with it) and doing whatever makes them happy without a care in the world; people who aren’t afraid to live.
 There are like cartoon characters who can twist their way out of any situation with people more in tune with reality, such as when Grandpa Vanderhof (Lionel Barrymore) manages to convince the timid Mr Poppins (Donald Meek) to stop throwing his life away working as bureaucrat and start having fun.
-The movie feels ahead of its time and like something which would have been written in the 1960’s.
-The family’s refusal to pay taxes is ethically questionable, even though Barrymore gives some interesting and humorous rebuttals to not paying taxes (perhaps Wesley Snipes could have used some of Lionel Barrymore’s logic in court) but it’s a movie fantasy, it could never happen in real life.
+The Sycamores/Vanderhofs are family we probably can’t be in real life but wish we could.

-One the sweetest, most heartwarming scenes in any film ever is when Grandpa Vanderhof tells Alice Sycamore (Jean Arthur) about how his love for his deceased wife.
+One the sweetest, most heartwarming scenes in any film ever is when Grandpa Vanderhof tells Alice Sycamore (Jean Arthur) about his love for his deceased wife and how the room still smells of her perfume.
 Ugh, it just kills my poor little soul; a perfect display of Capra’s gift for directing very intimate, emotional scenes in which the rest of the world ceases to exist.
 Likewise there doesn’t seem to be any actress whom James Stewart didn’t share a great dynamic together.
 James Stewart and Jean Arthur share a perfect chemistry together, pairing the embodiment of the everyman and the embodiment of the everywoman.